derekkraan/horde/README.md

 ## Usage

-See the full docs at [https://hexdocs.pm/horde](https://hexdocs.pm/horde).

-There is also an example app at `examples/hello_world`.

-Putting `Horde.Supervisor` in a supervisor:
+Here is a small taste of Horde's usage.
+See the full docs at [https://hexdocs.pm/horde](https://hexdocs.pm/horde) for more information and examples.
+There is also an example application at `examples/hello_world` that you can refer to if you get stuck.

+Starting `Horde.Supervisor`:

 ```elixir
 defmodule MyApp.Application do